Human papillomavirus infection: E6/E7 proteins

+Sometimes papillomavirus genomes are found integrated into the host genome, and this is especially noticeable with oncogenic HPVs.
 The E6/E7 proteins inactivate two tumor suppressor proteins, p53 (inactivated by E6) and pRb (inactivated by E7).
 The viral oncogenes E6 and E7 are thought to modify the cell cycle so as to retain the differentiating host keratinocyte in a state that is favourable to the amplification of viral genome replication and consequent late gene expression.
-E6 in association with host E6-associated protein, which has ubiquitin ligase activity, acts to ubiquitinate p53, leading to its proteosomal degradation.
+E6, in association with the host E6-associated protein, which has ubiquitin ligase activity, acts to ubiquitinate p53, leading to its proteosomal degradation.
 E7 (in oncogenic HPVs) acts as the primary transforming protein.
 E7 competes for retinoblastoma protein (pRb) binding, freeing the transcription factor E2F to transactivate its targets, thus pushing the cell cycle forward.
-All HPV can induce transient proliferation, but only strains 16 and 18 can immortalize cell lines in vitro.
+All HPV strains can induce transient proliferation, but only strains 16 and 18 can immortalize cell lines in vitro.
 It has also been shown that HPV 16 and 18 cannot immortalize primary rat cells alone; there needs to be activation of the ras oncogene.
 In the upper layers of the host epithelium, the late genes L1 and L2 are transcribed/translated and serve as structural proteins that encapsidate the amplified viral genomes.
 Once the genome is encapsidated, the capsid appears to undergo a redox-dependent assembly/maturation event, which is tied to a natural redox gradient that spans both suprabasal and cornified epithelial tissue layers.
-This assembly/maturation event stabilizes virions, and increases their specific infectivity.
+This assembly/maturation event stabilizes virions and increases their specific infectivity.
 Virions can then be sloughed off in the dead squames of the host epithelium and the viral lifecycle continues.
 A 2010 study has found that E6 and E7 are involved in beta-catenin nuclear accumulation and activation of Wnt signaling in HPV-induced cancers.